-- 8. (1) A person who has been nominated to serve on the Board in terms of section 6(6) must, within 10 days of being nominated, submit a written declaration to the Minister of all direct or indirect interests in a company and of other business interests. - (2) A failure by the nominee to disclose financial and other interests in terms of subsection (1) disqualifies such nominee in terms of section 7 from being appointed to the Board. - (3) A member must, upon assuming office and at the beginning of every financial year of the Council, submit a written declaration of his or her direct or indirect interest in a 20 company or other business interest. - (4) Where a member acquires an interest in a company, or other business interest, at any time during his or her tenure as a member of the Board, he or she must, within 10 days of the date of the acquisition of such an interest, submit a written declaration to the Minister of such an interest. - (5) Failure on the part of a member to disclose his or her interest as contemplated in subsections (3) and (4), constitutes justifiable reason for the termination of appointment of such member in terms of section 10(2). - (6) The Minister must keep an updated register of the interests of members disclosed in terms of this section.
+- 10 - 7.
+(1) A person who has been nominated to serve on the Board in terms of section 5(6) must, within 10 days of being nominated, submit a written declaration to the Minister of all direct or indirect interests in any company and of any other business interests. - (2) Any failure by the nominee to disclose financial and other interests in terms of subsection (1) disqualifies such nominee in terms of section 6 from being appointed to 15 the Board. - (3) A member must, upon assuming office and at the beginning of every financial year of the Council, submit a written declaration of his or her direct or indirect interest in any company or other business interest. - (4) Where a member acquires an interest in any company, or any other business 20 interest, at any time during his or her tenure as a member of the Board, he or she must, within 10 days of the date of the acquisition of such an interest, submit a written declaration to the Minister of such an interest. - (5) Failure on the part of a member to disclose his or her interest as contemplated in subsections (3) and (4), constitutes justifiable reason for the termination of appointment 25 of such member in terms of section 9(2). - (6) The Minister must keep an updated register of the interests of members disclosed in terms of this section.

-Term of office and re-appointment of members
+Term of office and re-appointment of member

-- 9. The persons appointed to the Board- - (a) holds office for a period of five years or such lesser period as the Minister may determine; and - (b) are, subject to section 6, eligible for re-appointment at the expiry of such 35 period: Provided that no person may be re-appointed after having served on the Board for a continuous period of 10 years.
+8. The persons appointed to the Board-

+- (a) must hold office for a period of five years or such lesser period as the Minister may determine; and - (b) are, subject to section 5, eligible for re-appointment at the expiry of such period: Provided that no person may be re-appointed after having served on the Board for a continuous period of 10 years.